Published on October 12th, 2018 | by Ruben0

 Carta Blanca 1950s (Agustin Blazquez)

 For a few years now I have been collecting bottles of Carta Blanca, a legendary wine produced by Agustin Blazquez, a bodega that is now lost.
-He was a wealthy bodeguero as well as mayor of the city of Cádiz between 1925 and 1927.
+Originally from Antequera near Málaga, Blazquez became a wealthy bodeguero through his marriage with the Paúl y Picardo family.
+He even becames mayor of the city of Cádiz between 1925 and 1927.
 In 1973 the bodega was sold in parts to Domecq, González Byass and Osborne.
 Domecq kept bottling Carta Blanca but the wine seems to have changed until it was discontinued completely in the 1990s.
+The only remnant nowadays is one of his old warehouses in the Callejon de los Bolos, close to where the Consejo Regulador is located in Jerez.

 One of the reasons why sherry lovers are looking for bottles from this bodega is the fact that they made single vineyard sherry, in this case made only with grapes from the pago Macharnudo.
 Nowadays there is a renewed interest in specific soils and individual vineyard estates but let’s not forget that in the past decades most bodegas sold off their vines and started buying must from cooperatives, thus mixing grapes from different terroirs.